HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 A) Download PyScan extension

-The latest version can be found on the GitHub page, in the Releases section.
+The latest version can be found in the GitHub repository, in the Releases section.

 1) Click on PyScanExt.zip to download the extension.
 2) Add the extension to AppScan as described in section C below.